teamIndexZero/index_zero_trafficsystem/README.md

 ## Building and running

-**Prerequisites** you need to have JDK > 1.7 prior to running and building, and `JAVA_HOME` environment variable set.
+**Prerequisites and Building** you need to have JDK >= 1.8 prior to running and building, and `JAVA_HOME` environment variable set.

- In order to build the software, just execute for Mac/linux: ./gradlew clean assemble
+In order to build the software, just execute from the project root (here):

+ * for Mac/linux: `./gradlew clean assemble`
- For windows machines: gradlew.bat clean assemble
+ * For windows machines: `gradlew.bat clean assemble`

 It will compile, go through the tests (if any fail, will fail the build) and prepare distributions in relevant build folders of submodules.
 Alternatively, you can install gradle system-wide and use it.

+**Running**

+In order to run the software with minimal hassle, just execute:
+ * Mac/linux `./gradlew :gui:run`
+ * Windows: `gradlew.bat :gui:run`

+The GUI part of software will be first built and then ran for you by gradle builder.
+At the time being, it automatically starts demonstration

+Be sure to close the window to release gradle process.

 ## Developing with IntelliJ IDEA